2 Tuff Tony: Juggalo Championship Wrestling (1999–present)

 That October at Hallowicked After-Party, Tony debuted under the name 2 Strong John while wearing a mask and wrestled against Balls Mahoney.

 At Oddball Bonanza on March 20, 2010, he wrestled as 2 Tuff Tony to take on "Holy" Trent Acid.
 During the match, he debuted his newest finisher, an inverted sitout package piledriver which he calls Dick for Dinner.
 Bloodymania IV saw the team of Balls Mahoney and the masked Hollywood Chuck Hogan defeat the team of Mad Man Pondo and Necro Butcher.
 Following the match, Hollywood Chuck Hogan unmasked himself to reveal that he was actually 2 Tuff Tony.
 Tony then attacked Mahoney, leaving him beat down in the middle of the ring.

 Tony faced Sabu at the 2011 event Monster's Island.
 Sabu, who recently aligned himself with villainous manager Charlie Brown, defeated Tony and continued to attack him after the match ended.
 The two wrestled again at Up in Smoke in a match where Rob Conway was hired by Brown to attack Tony.
 He and Rhino defeated Sabu and Conway at St. Andrews Brawl, where Tony was later named number one contender for the JCW Heavyweight Championship.
 At Send in the Clowns, Tony defeated Butler Geeves to become JCW Heavyweight Champion.
 The following month at Above The Law, Tony lost the championship to Officer Colt Cabana.

 At the Hatchet Attacks PPV on May 26, 2012, 2 Tuff Tony defeated Kongo Kong to win the vacant JCW Heavyweight Championship, making him champion for a second time.
 On October 31, 2013, Tony was defeated by Necro Butcher in a title match.
 On May 4, 2014, Tony defeated Krimson to win the vacant JCW Heavyweight Championship.
 On April 19, 2015, Tony was defeated by Weedman in a title match.

 2 Tuff appears as himself with former JCW tag partner Corporal Robinson in the underground wrestling documentary Wrestling with Disaster, a feature-length film that highlights an indy wrestling show gone horribly awry.
-The production is currently streaming at youtube.com/LegitProWrestling.
+The production is currently streaming at YouTube.com/LegitProWrestling.

 On December 16, 2020, Tony defeated Teddy Hart to become a 5 times JCW Heavyweight Champion.

+On December 21, 2024, Tony defeated Caleb Konley to become JCW American Champion.